rpaduri/Stack-Tox/README.md

 The script will display predicted labels (e.g., Toxic or Non-Toxic) for each molecule.

-If using a .smi file, it will output predictions for all molecules in the file.

 ### Example Run
 ```bash
 python stack-tox.py "O=C=O"